Societe Generale’s decision making process

 - Equator principles reporting

 - Table of the 2017 EP project finance transactions

 - Download PDF report

-Evaluation, Remediation, Disclosure: under EP, the client conducts an E&S assessment of the project (category A and category B), develops an Action Plan demonstrating how impacts and risks are mitigated and monitored, discloses information and consults with project affected communities, and establishes a grievance mechanism, as appropriate.
+Evaluation, Remediation, Disclosure: under EP, the client is required to conduct an E&S assessment of the project (category A and category B), develop an Action Plan demonstrating how adverse impacts and risks are mitigated and monitored, discloses information and consults with project affected communities, and establishes a grievance mechanism, as appropriate.

-Independent review and monitoring: an independent E&S expert with duty of care to the future lenders is involved to assess EP compliance of the project and/ or verify monitoring information for all category A and, as appropriate, category B projects.
+Independent review and monitoring: an independent E&S expert with duty of care to the future lenders is involved to assess the project’s alignment with EP requirements and/ or verify monitoring information for all category A and, as appropriate, category B projects.